 Luggage

-Each camper is allowed two soft trunks or duffel bags, each not to exceed a total of 60 inches (L + W + H) and a weight of 50 lbs per bag, and a small backpack/carry-on.
+Each camper is allowed two duffel bags, each not to exceed a total of 60 inches (L + W + H) and a weight of 50 lbs per bag, and a small backpack/carry-on.

 Our goal is to have most campers’ luggage delivered to their cabins before arrival so they can immediately begin settling in when they arrive.
 This will also allow our counselors to focus entirely on welcoming your kids to Camp!